Public sector apprenticeship target

 Find out more about the public sector apprenticeship target.

 One of the actions we've achieved is to develop an apprenticeship strategy to make sure we take a more strategic approach to apprenticeships in the future.

 Our strategy includes four commitment statements:

-- We will ensure that apprenticeships within the council are seen and valued as high quality pathways to successful careers, providing opportunities for new and existing employees to develop which meet the council’s current and future business and skills needs.
+- We'll ensure that apprenticeships within the council are seen and valued as high quality pathways to successful careers, providing opportunities for new and existing employees to develop which meet the council’s current and future business and skills needs.

-- We will ensure that the government’s public sector target is achieved through the delivery of successful apprenticeship programmes.
+- We'll ensure that the government’s public sector target is achieved through the delivery of successful apprenticeship programmes.

-- We will ensure the council’s levy contribution is spent effectively to support the delivery of apprenticeship programmes in the council, maintained schools and, where appropriate, in partner organisations.
+- We'll ensure the council’s levy contribution is spent effectively to support the delivery of apprenticeship programmes in the council, maintained schools and, where appropriate, in partner organisations.

-- We will offer care leavers a guaranteed route into apprenticeships.
+- We'll offer care leavers a guaranteed route into apprenticeships.

 - Increasing the number of new apprentices recruited to the council.

 - Increasing the number of employees undertaking apprenticeships to develop their skills and careers.

 - Ensuring that council apprenticeships are accessible to under-represented and disadvantaged groups.

 - Increasing the number of apprenticeship starts in maintained schools.